sciZer0/newdiscoveries/c/README.md

 --

 ## 2.14.
 New Law of Conservation of Energy

-Importantly, Energy is not the thing you think it is. *More on this a bit below.*
+Importantly, Energy is not the thing official science says it is. *More on this a bit below.*

-Before I postulate the New Law of Conservation of Energy, it is needed to be said that I had been loving the “old” Law of Conservation of Energy for a long time.
+Before I postulate the New Law of Conservation of Energy, it is needed to say that I had been loving the “old” Law of Conservation of Energy for a long time.

 I was really so loving it.